simolus3/drift/docs/content/dart_api/schema_inspection.md

 <Snippet href="/lib/src/snippets/modular/schema_inspection.dart" name="updateTodo" />

 Hopefully, this page gives you some pointers to start reflectively inspecting your drift databases.
-The linked Dart documentation also expains the concepts in more detail.
+The linked Dart documentation also explains the concepts in more detail.
 If you have questions about this, or have a suggestion for more examples to include on this page, feel free to [start a discussion](https://github.com/simolus3/drift/discussions/new?category=q-a) about this.

 [ResultSetImplementation]: https://drift.simonbinder.eu/api/drift/resultsetimplementation-class